 Advanced Infrastructure Systems

-- sensing, information modeling, advanced analytics and visualization for the construction, operation and maintenance phases of infrastructure systems
+- Sensing and informatics for the construction, operation and maintenance phases of infrastructure systems

-- new models, methods and tools for planning, design, project management and facility/infrastructure management; and
+New models, methods and tools for planning, design and project management

-- developing more sustainable processes and components that can be used in the built infrastructure
+- The development of more sustainable processes and components used in built infrastructure